 Lending money to complete strangers come with many risks; that’s why most lenders will first evaluate the candidate.
 That way, they can decrease the chances of having them default on the payment.
-There are three main factors that help them with their evaluation, which are as follows:
+There are three main factors that help them with their evaluation and help you get approved, which are as follows:

 - Income – Borrowers should have a consistent form of income.
 It doesn’t have to be big, otherwise, they wouldn’t need a personal loan anyway.
 But they need to be making enough money to cover future payments.

 - Credit – When it comes to complete strangers, the only way that lenders would be able to evaluate them is by looking at their credit.
 If they have a bad credit score, they’ll get hesitant.
 The same applies if their payment history is irregular or worrisome in any way.

 - Debt-to-income ratio – Even if you have regular income and your credit is good, if you’re currently under other forms of debt, then that will make your payments more difficult.
 Evaluating your debt-to-income ratio will further help lenders in deciding whether or not you’re a high-risk candidate.

 The most common form of proving you’re making money is through providing proof of employment, but it’s not the only way you can get approved for a personal loan.
 There are other ways to prove your source of income: